argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 The steps are very similar the [Quickstart guide](quickstart.md) with one important difference:

 !!! tip "Enable Persistent Storage `SMALL`"
-    Not setting persistent storage to `Small` means that **you will loose your data when the Space restarts**.
+    Not setting persistent storage to `Small` means that **you will lose your data when the Space restarts**.

     For Argilla Spaces with many users, it's strongly recommended to **set persistent storage to `Small`**.